Neighborhood Walk and Talk

 1

-Take your baby on a walk around your neighborhood or a shopping center.
+Take your child on a walk around your neighborhood or a local shopping center.
+Stop at one or more locations (post office, grocery store, barber shop, pharmacy, etc.).

 2